Hauptwohnsitz

 The Hauptwohnsitz in Germany is based on the main center of ones' interest (Lebensmittelpunkt).
 The Hauptwohnsitz is also the place in which one exercises the right to vote, and where the municipal administration issues a citizen's ID card and passport.
 The income tax revenue is split between the federal government, the Land government and the municipality where the respective taxpayer has their Hauptwohnsitz.
 Apart from the Hauptwohnsitz a person can establish multiple secondary places of residence (Nebenwohnsitze, sg.
 Nebenwohnsitz) where they are also registered as residents but do not have a right to vote.
 A number of German municipalities impose a secondary-residence tax (Zweitwohnungssteuer) on persons having such a secondary residence, the rationale for that being that they have to provide services to these persons but do not share in their income tax.

+On the other hand, the cost of a secondary residence (including the secondary-residence tax) for employment purposes is tax decuctible.